scottwon/SEIRSModelSimulation_CourseProjectForComplexNetworkAnalysis/README.md

 3. If the linkage possibility falls into a certain range, then the attitudes of the public will alter periodically.
 In reality, fashion might spread like this.

+In my simulations, a small change of linkage possibility will cause the result to alter drastically, which indicates the chaotic behavior of the system.